maxiepax/go-via/README.md

 Known issues
 ------------
-Please note that go-via is still under heavy development, and there are bugs.
+Please note that go-via is still under heavy development, and there may be bugs.
 Following is the list of known issues.

 currently tracking no known issues! :D